We all have times when we’re feeling overwhelmed by the complexities of life.

 Our perspective can be clouded by the overwhelm.

-When we sense ourselves feeling overwhelmed in life, we can choose to take our eyes off of our circumstances and place them on Jesus, and our hope in Him.
+When we begin feeling overwhelmed in life, we can choose to take our eyes off of our circumstances and place them on Jesus, placing our hope in Him.

 Rely on God’s Strength in the Midst of Overwhelm